Jighdan/notes/Algorithms/Algorithms Analysis.md

 For any algorithm, we must prove that it always return the desired output for all legal instances of the problems.

 ### Example Problem: Shortest Tour
-An idea is to repreatedly connect the closest pair of points whose connection will not cause a cycle or a three-way branch, until all points are in one tour.
+An idea is to repeatedly connect the closest pair of points whose connection will not cause a cycle or a three-way branch, until all points are in one tour.
 ```
 let `n` be the number of points in the set
 d = Infinite